Transferring prisoners to healing lodges to be restricted, Goodale says

 McClintic was eight years into a life sentence for the abduction, rape and murder of the Ontario girl.
 Her first eligibility for parole won’t come until she’s served 25 years.

-Under Goodale’s new rules, prisoners won’t be eligible for transfers to healing lodges without secured perimeters until they’re into the “preparation for release” phases of their sentences.
+Under new rules announced Wednesday, prisoners won’t be eligible for transfers to healing lodges without secured perimeters until they’re into the “preparation for release” phases of their sentences.

 The Correctional Service of Canada will also have to consider inmates’ behaviour and how close they are to being eligible for unescorted temporary absences from prison before transferring them.